Table of Contents

 This might sound more like spending than saving, but if you’re currently only paying the minimum on your credit cards, a big chunk of your payment is likely going towards interest.
 Chipping away at the principal can feel like a tall mountain to climb.

 If possible, consider putting more than the minimum payment towards your bill each month.
-The faster those credit cards are paid off, the faster you can reallocate money that was going out the window–and into interest–into savings.
+The faster those credit cards are paid off, the faster you can reallocate money that was going to interest into savings.

 It can be all-too easy for money to leak out of your account due to sneaky subscriptions.

-The first step is to cancel any of which no longer serve you.
-Try to be honest with yourself–are you likely to start going to the gym?
+The first step is to cancel any subscriptions that no longer serve you.
+Try to be honest with yourself: Are you likely to start going to the gym?
+Could you work out at home instead?

 The library can be a great resource for more than books.
 For example, you can often access magazines, newspapers, DVDs, music, as well as free passes to local museums.

-These days, you can typically get many of the benefits of being a card-holder without ever actually going to a branch.
-You can often get audio books and e-books, as well as access to online publications, all from your computer or phone.
+These days, you can typically get many of the benefits of being a cardholder without ever actually going to a branch.
+You can often get audio books and e-books, as well as access to online publications and online entertainment all from your computer or phone.
 Cost: Zero.

 Buying well-made, durable items instead of cheap, trendy, or single-use items may mean spending a little more up front.